adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST be configurable to accept Attachments, Statements or Documents of any reasonable size (see above).

 * The LRS MUST be configurable to accept requests at any reasonable rate.

-* In order to test that the LRS returns the correct error codes, the LRS SHOULD* be configurable with three sets of credentials: one which rejects all requests based on permissions, one which rejects all requests based on size and one which rejects all requests after the first based on rate.
-These sets of credentials SHOULD* be available within conformance testing but MAY be deleted/deactivated on live systems.

 <a name="stmtapi"/>